-Sometimes we must lead; sometimes we must manage; sometimes we must follow.
+Sometimes we must lead.
+And sometimes we must manage.
+Sometimes we must follow.
 They go hand in hand—more than we think.

 - Those who are always leading may miss important opportunities to help others develop their own leadership abilities and may neglect the tactical issues of keeping the trains running on time.

 - Those who are always managing may miss opportunities to see beyond the current fray and help the organization and its people rise to a new level.

 - Those who are always following may miss the chance to learn, grow, and stretch themselves by taking on challenges and risks and fighting for larger causes.